sedelmeyer/family-photo-metatag-webapp/README.md

 **This project is still in the early stages of development.
 Check back for updates over the coming weeks.**

-**And please bear with me, I am learning Flask as I work my way through this project.**
+**...and please bear with me, I am learning Flask, Docker, and Bootstrap as I work my way through this project.**

 ## Summary